Ice Climbing for Beginners: Frozen Waterfalls Worth the Trip

 Alpine Ice

 Found on mountains and glaciers, alpine ice climbing combines ice technique with mountaineering skills.
 This is generally pursued after gaining experience on waterfall ice.
+If mountain objectives excite you, see our best climbing destinations guide for where the world’s top alpine routes are located.

 Best Destinations for Beginner Ice Climbers